codyzu/cpinfo20-site/m1/espruino.md

    The Espruino [Graphics](https://www.espruino.com/Graphics) library lets us use "double buffering" to write to the display.
 First, we draw to a local variable (buffer) then we call the `flip()` function to write the buffer to the display.
 The function `clear()` clears the buffer.

+   Double buffering techniques reduce flickering when drawing animations on a display.

 1. Refresh with `setInterval()`

    The function [setInterval()](https://www.espruino.com/Reference#l__global_setInterval) allows executing a function at regular intervals.
 For example the following code will log a message every second (1000ms):